sylhare/sylhare.github.io/_posts/2019/2019-08-21-Kubernetes-hands-on.md

 Here we have 2 replicas of the specified pods named `poddy-<random stuff>` that will be created.
 The replicationController finds the pods using their label here `poddy-app` - called a ReplicaSet.

-- If you add another similar pods with the same label the replicationController will associate it and terminates one pods since it will have 3.
+- If you add another similar pod with the same label, the replicationController will associate it and terminates one pods since it will have 3.

 ### Service

-A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them - sometimes called a micro-service.
+A Kubernetes Service is an abstraction that defines a logical set of Pods and a policy by which to access them.
 It is a group of pods acting as one, exposing the pods under one IP.

 > Since ReplicaSet can kill and recreate Pods, the pod ips can change meaning you never know how to reach them.

 Basically a service has:

 - A static IP to reach the application
-- A Selector to select the pods part of the service
+- A Selector to select the pod part of the service

 ```yaml
 apiVersion: v1